My blog posts likely contain affiliate links, including for the Amazon Associates program.

 - Start by swinging by the Visitor Center to check what’s open

-- Drive all the way into Hōlei Sea Arch and watch sunrise from there
+- Drive all the way into Hōlei Sea Arch and watch the sunrise from there

 - Take a short hike at Pu`u Loa Petroglyphs